 Do you own a pet rabbit, or hoping to own one soon?
 Follow our how-to guide to help you set up an indoor enclosure for your pet bunny.

 The Rabbit Welfare Association and Fund recommend a minimum enclosure are of 3m x 2m x 1m for a pair of average-sized rabbits, regardless of whether they are housed indoors or outdoors.
+These are some options for setting up the home of your indoor rabbits or bunnies: free-ranging or within a particular room.

 Options for Housing Indoor Rabbits: